syncfusion-content/wpf-docs/wpf/Pattern-and-Practices.md

 ---
 layout: post
 title: Pattern and Practices for Syncfusion Essential WPF controls
-description: Learn how to use MVVM Commands and Events of Syncfusion Essential WPF controls
+description: Learn here about how to use MVVM Commands, patterns and Events of the Syncfusion Essential WPF controls
 platform: wpf
 control: Pattern and Practices
 documentation: ug